Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, upon arrival, they were taken to shelters by gang members and had their passports confiscated.

-The victims were then forced to sign contracts with unpayable debt and paid it off by working as prostitutes at bars allegedly owned by the gang leader.
+The victims were then forced to sign contracts with unpayable debt and paid off their debts by working as prostitutes at bars allegedly owned by the gang leader.

 Colombian authorities discovered that the suspected ringleader led a lavish lifestyle and traveled in high-end armored vehicles with his own security team.
 His assets, estimated at more than 8 billion Colombian pesos (nearly 1 million euros), were believed to have come directly from the human trafficking ring.